 After you select an image, the default template lists information about its base properties such as type, size and upload date.
 To change the selected image, using the image selector and you can also edit the image's properties.
 For more information, see Image selector.

 You can use the directive in the frontend, as well as in the backend, for example, on a page, as well as in a widget designer.
-For more information, see Use content selectors outside of widget designer views.

 The sfImageField is a directive with an isolated scope that is defined in a module with the same name: sfImageField.
 For more information, see AngularJs Isolated scope.